FarmData2/FD2-School-Materials/07-FD1/07-FD1-Application.md

 ### Seeing the Crops through a farmOS API Endpoint

-Now let's see the same "Plant family" (i.e. crop) data through an API endpoint.
+Now let's see the same "Plant type" (i.e. crop) data through an API endpoint.

 1. Ensure that you are logged into farmOS as `manager1`.
 2. Open another tab in the browser and visit the following URL: